VotreCafetier/TicTacToe/README.md

 - When random name, clear to match regex
 - Better code for handleReset
 - If draw, then no confetti
+- Switch name api to random FANTASY name (would be cooler)

 ## Ideas